mitulap/Martian/README.md

 # Martian
-A game which was built as part of CMPE202 project.
+A game which is built as part of CMPE202 project.